KalyanasGitRepo/PegaOnKubernetes/README.md

 ### Install Minikube

 9. Run the script ".\Scripts\Minikube Install and launch.ps1".
-This scripts performs the following tasks.
+This script performs the following tasks.

     a.
 Download latest version of Minikube from https://github.com/kubernetes/minikube/releases/latest/download/minikube-windows-amd64.exe